 Edition Ib, Morph 123 (b) (1935-1941):

 One quarter of the documented copies of 123 are from the second prewar edition Ib, morph 123 (b).
 Unlike the previous version 123 (b) copies are printed on the normal Rakusan paper without the special dark sizing, but the previous dark brownish red seal has been retained.
 The background is unprinted and takes its color from that of the original paper.
 Overall the design elements are lighter and brighter.
 This is especially notable on the bird, and there also is more gray on all of the branches, and the patches of lichen are olive green.
 Copies of edition Ib, morph 123 (b) with presentation sheets (see below) were already being sold in late 1935 and early 1936.
+Copies of this morph with city-name stamps show that supplies were still available for sale at least as late as 1947.
+This suggests that morph 123 (b) was the later and last of the edition I printings of 123.
 The second example above is typical of edition Ib, morph 123 (b).

 Edition II, Morph 123 (c) (1948-1955): Although edition II copies of most designs are very rarely (if ever) encountered, edition II, morph 123 (c) accounts for nearly a quarter of all documented examples of 123.
 This larger number of examples is due to promotion and sales by Walter Foster (see below).
 Other than the special case of the Foster illustration of the last stage of the 123 process set, all documented copies of edition II, morph 123 (c) have had Foster's requested cursive Rakusan romaji signature secondarily added.
 Although retaining most of the changes made for 123 (b), among the modifications in color and technique for edition II are the introduction of a printed tan background including darker bokashi shading at the bottom, chalky grayish white highlights on the ends of the older branches, recoloring the lichen a brighter pale green, and changing the seal color to bright red.
 The third example above is typical of edition II, morph 123 (c).